KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: Validation against simulations

 For $\xi_+$, the effect of the updated mixed term reaches a maximum of 10 per cent.
 However, for $\xi_-$ and its cross-correlation with $\xi_+$, the effect can be significant for individual elements of the covariance matrix, exceeding 50 per cent.
 Nonetheless, since the signal strength for $\xi_-$ is relatively small, this effect is mitigated by the shape noise (its impact on inference is discussed in \Cref{sec:klegacy_cov}).
 It is worth noting that although there are individual points showing a substantial effect in the cross-covariance between $\xi_+$ and $\xi_-$, this is attributed to numerical noise and does not influence the results since the corresponding covariance matrix elements are very small.

 We anticipate this effect to be less pronounced for larger and more homogeneous surveys than KiDS-Legacy.
 Surveys like \textit{Euclid} and LSST are expected to have fewer spatial variations in the number density of sources.
 This statement, however, bears the caveat that the other components of the covariance matrix will become more significant for these surveys as they are deeper, resulting in a stronger CS signal compared to the shape noise.
-Therefore, a concluding analysis of the impact of the mixed term in a stage-4 survey will be the subject of future work.
+Therefore, a concluding analysis of the impact of the mixed term in a stage 4 survey will be the subject of future work.

 Finally, \Cref{fig:diag_compare_egretta} illustrates the relative difference in the standard deviation, i.e. the square root of the diagonal elements of the covariance matrix, between \textit{Egretta} and the \mysc{OneCovariance} code.
 There is excellent agreement at small angular scales due to the contribution of shape noise, as the pair counts are matched to those measured in the \textit{Egretta} mocks.
 It is worth noting that we address the most significant effect of variable depth, which generally changes the shape-noise in KiDS-Legacy compared to a uniform galaxy distribution.
 This effect is driven by the distribution of $w_{\mathrm{TG}}$, which skews above the mean, resulting in most pixels in the field being under-dense compared to the mean galaxy density.
-Generally, the agreement between the mocks and the analytical covariance is of the same level as in previous analysis \citep{joachimi_kids-1000_2021}.
+Generally, the agreement between the mocks and the analytical covariance is of a slightly better level than in previous analysis \citep{joachimi_kids-1000_2021}. \review{Due to the increased sensitivity of KiDS-Legacy compared to KiDS-1000 the question arises whether this agreement is good enough.
+As discussed above, the main effect is the survey geometry which we address in \Cref{app:mixed_term} reconsiderederation of the mix term and via the pair counts in \Cref{eq:noise_covariance}.
+In the `sva' term, however, the survey geometry is only accounted for via the $f_\mathrm{sky}$ approximation.
+To asses the accuracy we analysed mock data vectors with the fiducial KiDS-Legacy covariance (compare to the grey band in \Cref{fig:effect_covariance_on_inference}), including the new mixed term, and directly with \textit{Egretta}.
+We found that using the \textit{Egretta} covariance gives a shift in $\chi^2$ similar to the inclusion of the survey geometry in the mix term.
+From this we conclude that the $f_\mathrm{sky}$ approximation in the `sva' term is still accurate enough for KiDS-Legacy.
+If the sensitivity with upcoming surveys is further increased, this approximation might need to be reconsidered.
+This point is discussed a bit more in the conclusions.}